Skip to main content

 The album was recorded in 1977 and didn't see the light of day until 1981 - that's a long time between records (well, to be fair he did fill the space with stuff, however, that's for another day) - but it didn't kill his career, it was just a flesh wound.
 Once he was out front leading the way but the times they were a changing and Larry never really transitioned out of the 70s.
 Sure he'd release a lot more stuff, but it was a case of diminishing returns and recycled bits and pieces.
 Not to say there weren't occasional flashes of brilliance, but mostly he would be left behind as an artifact to a tumultuous time.

-By this time I was firmly a fan of all things Solid Rock, from Randy Stonehill to Mark Heard one of the things I looked for in the credits was whether or not Jon Linn was playing guitar - to me that guy was Eddie Van Halen, Phil Keaggy and Eric Clapton rolled into one unsung guitar slinger.
-Something New Under the Sun was a showcase for Jon's playing.
+By this time I was firmly a fan of all things Solid Rock, from Randy Stonehill to Mark Heard one of the things I looked for in the credits was whether or not Jon Linn was playing guitar - to me that guy was Eddie Van Halen, Phil Keaggy and Eric Clapton rolled into one of the great unsung guitar slingers.
+Something New Under the Sun was a wonderful showcase for Jon's playing.

 From the opening track "Hard Luck Bad News" he tears it up, anchoring the songs with a growl and when it was time to let loose he earned his nickname "Wonderfingers" - it was everything I wanted to hear when I was eighteen.
 This doesn't mean everything on the album gave me the finger tingles - I still want to drag the needle across the record to get to the end of "I Feel Like Dying."
 I get that it's a song that sets the stage for the despair of the protagonist Pilgrim - but it's just so bloody irritating.
 Thankfully things get back on track and the rest of the album clips along.
 The first side closes with "Watch What You're Doing" a song that is amazing, and then wears out it's welcome by not knowing when to end.
 There's a killer three minute song buried in that hot mess - and this was the edited and short version.
 Yeah, I have the full version somewhere, and it's - well, a lot.

-I wasn't a Dylan fan, and it would be years and years later when I'd get that "Bob Dylan's 115th Dream" from Bringing It All Back Home was the inspiration (well, note for note is more than inspiration) for "Nightmare #97" and even the album photos and layout was taken from Dylan's 1965 effort.
+I wasn't a Dylan fan, and it would be years and years later before I'd finally hear "Bob Dylan's 115th Dream" from Bringing It All Back Home and realize this was the inspiration (well, note for note is more than inspiration) for "Nightmare #97" dang, even the album photos and layout was taken from Dylan's 1965 effort.

 The album would hint at upcoming releases that he had planned and make passing references to, like when he'd see us again City of Lost Angels and Island in the Sky.
 At the time it was awesome to hear - it was like seeing a title card at the end of a movie announcing the name of the upcoming sequel.
 The promised albums never did come - the best laid plans and all that.
 I did send off for the "free record" and lyric song book.
-I have the record, but the lyric book is either lost, or in a box somewhere.
+I have the record, which is in decent shape, but the Annotated Edition of the lyric book suffered water damage when the crawl space flooded.

 Comments